shevpai/mongo-auth/README.md

-## Simple example of authorization using ts, node.js, mongodb and jswebtoken
+### Simple example of authorization with jsonwebtoken

+Used technologies:

+ - TypeScript
+ - Node.js(Express)
+ - MongoDB(mongoose)